Lewiston, Maine: Industrial development and Benjamin Bates

 Railroad construction was key to the development of both Lewiston and its neighbor, Auburn.
 In 1849, the Androscoggin & Kennebec railroad, running through Lewiston and Auburn, connected these towns to Waterville and the St. Lawrence & Atlantic Railway line between Portland, Maine, and Montreal, Quebec.
 The Androscoggin & Kennebec Railroad was constructed by Irish laborers, many of whom joined the Lewiston canal construction crews in 1850.
 The Irish laborers and their families lived in shanty-town neighborhoods called "patches".
 By 1854, one quarter of Lewiston's population was Irish, the highest concentration in any settlement in Maine.
 Subsequently, trains connected Quebec with Lewiston on a daily schedule.
-During the Civil War, the high demand for textiles helped Lewiston develop a strong industrial base through the Bates Enterprise.
-However, the concentration of wealth in Benjamin Bates sparked the 1861 Lewiston cotton riots which prompted him to give thousands of dollars back to the city and expand the employment opportunities at his mills.
+During the Civil War, the high demand for textiles helped Lewiston develop a strong industrial base through the Bates enterprise.
 In 1861, a flood of French-Canadian immigration into Maine began, spawned by industrial work opportunities in Maine cities with water power from waterfalls.
 This brought a significant influx of Québécois millworkers who worked alongside Irish immigrants and Yankee mill girls.
 Lewiston's population boomed between 1840 and 1890 from 1,801 to 21,701.
 Canadiens settled in an area downtown that became known as Little Canada, and Lewiston's character has remained largely Franco-American ever since.
 In 1855, a Maine preacher traveled from Parsonsfield to Lewiston to establish an institution of higher learning in the city.
 In 1855, the Maine State Legislature was petitioned by Lewiston locals to found the Maine State Seminary.
 The school opened in 1855, and educated the working class of Maine while also providing education for blacks and women at a time when other universities barred their entrance.
 At its founding, it became the first coeducational college in New England and one of the earliest proponents of abolitionism.

 During this time, in 1863, Lewiston was incorporated as a city.
 In 1872, St. Peter's church was built in Lewiston.
 This was the first French-Canadian national church in Maine.
 In 1864, the Maine State Seminary was renamed Bates College in honor of Benjamin Bates.

 In 1880, Le Messager, a French-language newspaper, began printing in Lewiston to serve its predominant ethnic population.
 The local Kora Shrine was organized in 1891 and held its first meetings in a Masonic temple on Lisbon Street.
 This group would from 1908 to 1910 build the Kora Temple on Sabattus Street, the largest home of a fraternal organization in the state.
 Architect George M. Coombs designed this Moorish-style structure.